-Kids are everywhere -- on cruise ships anyway -- whether you are in the Caribbean, Europe, Alaska or far-flung destinations like the Galapagos Islands and even the Arctic.
-According to the MMGY Global 2016 Portrait of American Travelers, those who travel with kids (63% vs. 56%) are more interested in a cruise vacation than those going solo, so with a projected 25.3 million passengers for 2017, kids will indeed be everywhere.
+Kids are everywhere today, whether you are in the Caribbean, Europe, Alaska or far-flung destinations like the Galapagos Islands, and even the Arctic.
+According to the MMGYGlobal 2017 Portrait of American Travelers, 75 percent of millennial families say they’re interested in taking a cruise within the next two years, and believe that cruises provide the security comfort level to travel internationally with their kids.
+Given that the industry projects 27.2 million passengers worldwide in 2018, kids will indeed be everywhere.

-Experienced cruisers never leave shore unless they’re protected by cruise travel insurance because when something goes wrong on your vacation, insurance can help make things right.
+Routes are more exciting than ever.
+Major cruise lines are operating at new ports of call in Asia to meet the needs of the fastest growing market, China; and the punishing 2017 hurricane season in the Caribbean has opened unexpected ports to families who may have sailed the region before.
+Having said that, experienced cruisers never leave shore unless they’re protected by cruise travel insurance because when something goes wrong, insurance can help make things right.
 If the ship sails without you because your flight to Miami was delayed, cruise insurance can help you catch up.
-If you break you leg and have to cancel your trip, the cruise line won’t reimburse you -- but travel insurance can.
+If you break your leg and have to cancel your trip, the cruise line won’t reimburse you — but travel insurance can.
 And if any of your loved ones suffer a medical crisis, cruise insurance can cover evacuation and emergency medical care.
 Cruise travel insurance from Allianz Global Assistance includes many other benefits, such as lost/delayed baggage coverage, trip delay coverage, trip interruption coverage and more, affordably priced.

 Here are some great options to consider:

-In more big news, Carnival announced the new OCEAN proogram, uniting smartwatch technology, concierge services and machine learning to personalize each traveler’s cruise experience through an Ocean Medallion device, expected to depub in late 2017 on Carnival's Regal Princess.
+In more big news, Carnival announced the new OCEAN program, uniting smartwatch technology, concierge services and machine learning to personalize each traveler’s cruise experience through an Ocean Medallion device.
+It debuted in late 2017 on Princess Cruises’ Regal Princess.

-The 25 ships in the Carnival family cruises fleet expect to carry more than 700,000 children in 2017, the most in company history.
+The 25 ships Carnival Cruise Line’s fleet expect to carry more than 800,000 children in 2018, the most in the cruise industry.

 For Tweens: Circle “C” provides 12 to 14-year olds with a place of their own to dance, watch movies outdoors, play games and get together with new friends.